 Rutherford Regional Science and Innovation Centre

-At the centre of UC’s Science Precinct, the new Rutherford Regional Science and Innovation Centre (RRSIC) will create a hub for Canterbury's science and innovation network in modern state-of-the-art facilities that encourage collaborative teaching, learning and research.
+At the centre of UC’s Science Precinct, the new Rutherford Regional Science and Innovation Centre (RRSIC) creates a hub for Canterbury's science and innovation network.

-The first building, named for renowned UC Alumnus Ernest, Lord Rutherford, includes specialist teaching and research laboratories for physics, astronomy, chemistry, geology, geography and biological sciences.
+Stage 1 of the $220 million RRSIC, the Ernest Rutherford building was opened in early 2018.
+Named for renowned UC alumnus Ernest, Lord Rutherford, it includes specialist teaching and research laboratories for physics, astronomy, chemistry, geology, geography and biological sciences.